fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Wednesday, 11/28
 - DUE: All itinerary pages should be ENTIRELY COMPLETE, including clear section headings, clear and focused paragraphs, clear narrative thread, images (with captions), hyperlinks, and related people, places, and articles.
-- NOTE: THESE DRAFTS WILL BE GRADED.
+- NOTE: THESE DRAFTS WILL BE GRADED
+- NEW NOTE: They will be graded according to [THIS RUBRIC](essay-grading-rubric.pdf)
 - Website layout and features that need work
 - IN CLASS: How to creating a directory of sites via Google Sheets
 - Clean Zotero Library due FRIDAY!